mjl-/mox/website/features/index.md

 ### DNSBL

 Mox can be configured to use an IP-based DNS blocklist (DNSBL).
-These are typically employed early in the SMTP session, to see if the remote IP is a known spammer.
-If so, the delivery attempt is stopped early.
+In other software, these are typically employed early in the SMTP session, to see if the remote IP is a known spammer.
+If so, the delivery attempt is stopped immediately.
 Mox doesn't use DNSBLs in its default installation.
 But if it is configured to use a DNSBL, it is only invoked when the other reputation-based checks are not conclusive.
 For these reasons: